 The Regional Alliance for the Digitalization of Women in Latin America and the Caribbean, a joint commitment between the Government of Chile, Microsoft, Mastercard, UN Women and Eidos Global, is working to address the digital skills gap through Todas Conectadas, an online platform providing free courses in job training, digital citizenship and technical skills, among others.
 The aim is to reach 3.8 million women across the region by 2024.
 To confront women's systemic social and economic barriers, the platform is free and accessible from all device types and bandwidth levels.
-Plans are in place to translate available resources for English-speakers in the Caribbean only 2 in every 10 science, engineering and ICT jobs globally
+Plans are in place to translate available resources for English-speakers in the Caribbean.